 - Blueberries: Fresh blueberries are best.
 Frozen blueberries can add too much moisture, and they often can color the entire cheesecake bar blue/purple.

 These cheesecake bars are easy to make without adding a ton of carbs to your day!
+In addition to the ingredients listed above you will need an 8×8 pan, a saucepan, and a mixing bowl.
 Here’s a step-by-step guide to making keto Blueberry Cheesecake Bars.

 Prepare oven and pan

-First, preheat your oven to 350 degrees F and prepare your pan.
-Line your 8×8 pan with parchment paper or foil.
+First, preheat the oven to 350 degrees F and prepare your pan.
+Line the 8×8 pan with parchment paper or foil.
 This will help you pull the cheesecake out of the pan when you’re ready to cut them.
 Lightly spray with oil so that the bars don’t stick.

 Make the crust